 Puerto de Mógan

 Puerto de Mogán is an idyllic little place by the sea where time seems to have stopped.
 Around here everything seems perfectly proportioned and perfectly placed.
-From the crescent-shaped beach, the busy little harbor that manages to accommodate local fishing boats and the yachts of visitors.
+From the crescent-shaped beach to the busy little harbor.

-To the white houses built over the water canals, and the colored bougainvilleas creating natural shadows for people walking in the area.
+And let’s not forget to mention the white houses built over the water canals, and the colored bougainvilleas that create natural shadows for people walking by.

 Yumbo Shopping Centre

-From around 9 P.M, cabaret bars, karaoke cafes, and nightclubs are targeted to the LGBTQ crowd.
-Yet the fun atmosphere and popularity of the drag shows, always attract a very mixed audience.
+From around 9 P.M, all cabaret bars, karaoke cafes, and nightclubs are targeted to the LGBTQIA+ crowd.
+However, the fun atmosphere and popularity of the drag shows, always attract a very mixed audience.

-When Nuno and I visited Yumbo all the bars were jam-packed, so we simply stopped by one that was announcing a drag show.
-To our surprise, we ended up watching 5 in-your-face Spice Girls impersonators on a concert that filled our hearts with 90’s nostalgia.
+When Nuno and I visited Yumbo, all the bars were jam-packed.
+Not knowing what bar to pick, we decided on the one announcing a drag show.
+For the next 20 minutes, we got to watch 5 Spice Girls impersonators that filled our hearts with 90’s nostalgia.

 Maspalomas Dunes

-The Maspalomas Dunes are a nature reserve of 400 hectares where 3 ecosystems coexist: a palm grove, a brackish water lagoon, and the sand dunes.
+The Maspalomas Dunes are a nature reserve with 400 hectares and 3 ecosystems coexisting: a palm grove, a brackish water lagoon, and the dunes.

 Photo by Marc Ryckaert.

-The desert-like proportions of the sandhills block all wind and sound, allowing the visitor to submerge into complete silence and isolation on one of the most visited coasts in Europe.
+Walking on the dunes was quite the experience.
+The desert-like proportions of the sandhills blocked all wind and sound, allowing us to submerge into complete silence and isolation even on one of the most visited coasts in Europe.

 Photo by Himarerme.

-For us, the solitude didn’t last long.
-We only got a few minutes to enjoy the silence before a giant fart out of the ass of another tourist (probably also believing he was alone) echoed through the dunes and ruined the moment.
+But the silence didn’t last long.
+After a few minutes, a giant fart out of the ass of another tourist (probably also thinking he was alone) echoed through the dunes and ruined the moment.

 Popular Beaches in the South of Gran Canaria